History & Staff

 Heather is a resident of Wellington, and a member of Temple Beth Torah.

 “I am here to bring comfort and clarity to the bereaved, and dignity to those who can no longer do for themselves.”

 Cedric Cosby, Funeral Director

 Cedric Cosby is a native Floridian born and raised in Belle Glade, Florida.
 Graduating from Glades Central High School, he attended Webber International University where he studied General Business.
 He has earned his degree in Funeral Service from Gupton-Jones College in Atlanta,Ga, has over 15 years of experience in the funeral industry, and is a skilled embalmer in the tri-county area.

-Currently a resident of West Palm Beach, Cedric is a proud member of Shiloh Church and is affiliated with the Masonic Order where he is a proud member of Pride of Palm Beach #447.
+Currently a resident of West Palm Beach, Cedric is a proud member of Manifest Church and is affiliated with the Masonic Order where he is a proud member of Pride of Palm Beach #447.